 Grubs are tiny lures that can catch big fish, especially big smallmouth bass, but experienced anglers are finding they work just as well on largemouths.
 They are especially well suited to highland reservoirs lacking extensive cover, where lures with more attention-getting qualities might be ignored by bass.

-Grubs are essentially bare jig heads with a soft-plastic body added to the hook.
+Grubs are essentially barjig heads with a soft-plastic body added to the hook.
 They are best suited for clear water situations.
-They are most often used as a deep-water lure, but can be fished effectively in shallow water as well.
+They are most often used as a deep-water lure but can be fished effectively in shallow water as well.

 Grub Weight and Length

 In general, the clearer the water and spookier the fish, the lighter the lead head and smaller the grub body you should use.
 Wind and depth will determine the lead head weight you should use with your grub.
-In deep water, use the lightest grub you can get away with, because fish tend to hit them while they are falling, not when they are on the bottom.
+Use the lightest grub you can get away with in deep water because fish tend to hit them while falling, not when they are on the bottom.
 A light grub will take longer to fall and will be exposed to the fish longer.
-Smallmouth bass prefer shorter grubs while largemouths can be taken on larger ones.
-Use 1/16 to 1/8 ounce grub head (a ball head - don't use slider heads) jigs on 3" grubs and 3/16 to 1/4 ounce jig heads for 5" grubs.
+Smallmouth bass prefer shorter grubs, while largemouths can be taken on larger ones.
+Use 1/16 to 1/8 ounce grub head (a ball head - don't use slider heads) jigs for 3" grubs and 3/16 to 1/4 ounce jig heads for 5" grubs.
 Use spinning gear with a 6 to 6 1/2 foot medium-light to medium action rod and 8-10 pound test line.

 Bass fishermen tend to prefer lighter colors on grubs.
-White, yellow, chartreuse, "motor oil", pumpkinseed, salt & pepper and smoke are especially effective.
-Translucent grubs often have colored flecks or "metal flake" mixed in.
+White, yellow, chartreuse, "motor oil", pumpkinseed, salt & pepper, and smoke are especially effective.
+Translucent grubs often have colored flecks or "metal flakes" mixed in.
 This helps reflect light and can increase your catch.
 In tough conditions, match grub color to water color.
 In greenish, clear water, try a green grub.
-More about lure colors.

 - When fishing with heavy line, choose a grub with a strong, sharp hook.
-Avoid fine-wire hooks which can be easily straightened by a big bass.
-Use thin-wire hooks on light line because they penetrate better on softer hook-sets.
+Avoid fine-wire hooks that can be easily straightened by a big bass.
+Use thin-wire hooks on light line because they penetrate better on softer hook sets.